 In 1677 a group of Huguenot families settled on what is now called Huguenot Street.
 Today, the street is considered the oldest continuously inhabited street in the country and features a visitor center, historic buildings, and many opportunities to learn about the history of the area.

-Time Travel at the Farmers’ Museum
+Step Back in Time at the Farmers’ Museum

 Be Awed at the Metropolitan Museum of Art

-With so many amazing things to see and do in New York, we don’t think you’ll be getting bored anytime soon.
+With so many amazing things to see and do in New York, we don’t think you’ll get bored anytime soon.
 You’ll probably get tired by the end of each day though.
 For this reason, we highly recommend renting an RV while you’re there.
 This will ensure you can rest in comfort no matter where in the state you wander.